ucb-rit/coldfront/README.md

 portal is built on top of ColdFront.

-The MyLRC User Portal is an upcoming second instance of the same system, developed for Lawrencium Research Computing.
+The MyLRC User Portal is an upcoming second instance of the same system, developed for Laboratory Research Computing.

 ColdFront is an open source resource allocation system designed to provide a central portal for administration, reporting, and measuring scientific impact